ANA-Illinois Legislative Platform

 ANA-Illinois supports legislation that:

-• Expands and advocates for the development of alternative non-institutional health care services, including but not limited to home and community nursing services.
+• Expands and advocates for the development of alternative non-institutional health care services, including but not limited to telehealth, home and community nursing services.

 • Improves direct access by health care clients to the services of nurses.